Do chiropractors actually move bones?

 How does a chiropractic adjustment work?

-The most up-to-date understanding of how a chiropractic adjustment works involves reflexes and entrapments of small structures within a joint.
+The most evidence based understanding of how a chiropractic adjustment works involves reflexes and entrapments of small structures within a joint.

 Reflexes